beny0077/OOP_Refactoring/README.md

 Located inside the OOP_Refactoring folder:

 Refer to the "1.
-Procedural Code" file that shows the original code before any modifications
+Procedural Code" PNG. file that shows the original code before any modifications

 Refer to the "2.
 Refactoring step 1-4" and "3.
-Refactoring steps 5-8" to view each step I took to convert it into OOP
+Refactoring steps 5-8" PNG. files to view each step I took to convert it into OOP